 We neglect the 2.7 K background radiation that does not originate in stars (2) and also we neglect the Dark Matter (3) and Dark Energy (4).
 We neglect the existence of black holes (5).
 We assume that the universe is static, so there is no expansion of the universe, we neglect the big bang.
 All star velocities are assumed to be absent, like twin stars around each other, the larger movement of stars around the galaxy center and the movements of the galaxies themselves (6).
 The universe is infinitely large (7).

+You can see the sky at night is not infinite bright.
+Instead it is relatively spoken quite dark.
 Where is the error in the reasoning as formulated by Olbers?
 Let's try to imagine how Olbers saw the universe.
 All the stars were like the Sun, bright stars were closer suns and fainter stars were suns further away.
 All the suns were created and ignited simultaneously at the "Moment of Creation", a moment that we will call T = 0.
+They all shine with the same constant luminocity from their birth to their death.
 The stars were evenly distributed over space and in that space they all stood still with respect to each other and with respect to our Sun, they would never leave the place of their origin.
 The space was infinitely large with an infinite number of stars in it.
 Olbers may have thought that the stars would shine forever, at least until the "End of Time".
 Olbers may have thought that starlight did not need time to go from a star to us.

-Realize that at moment T = 0 (actually 8 minutes after T = 0) on Earth only our Sun is visible.
+Realize that at moment T = 0 on Earth only our Sun is visible.
+(Actually 8 minutes after T = 0, that is the time light needs to travel from the Sun to the Earth.)
 The other stars are already there, but their light has not yet reached us.
-In the course of the first 10 billion years, star after star becomes visible, the nearest stars first, then the nearest stars just behind them, and finally a sphere with a radius of 10 billion light-years is visible around the Earth full of stars.
+In the course of the first 10 billion years, star after star becomes visible, the nearest stars first, then the nearest stars just behind them, and finally a sphere with a radius of 10 billion light-years is visible around the Sun and the Earth full of stars.